Minnesota Court Records

 Contract Disputes and Property Disputes in Minnesota

 Contract disputes and property disputes in Minnesota are regarded as civil cases.
 Both cases involve disagreements among the parties involved, on certain issues.
-Typically, aggrieved parties can file a lawsuit in the appropriate state court.
+Typically, aggrieved parties file lawsuits in the appropriate state court.

 The Minnesota District Court has original jurisdiction in all civil matters including legal contract disputes and property disputes.